Mergrow/Diablo2-Auto-Merchant-Farmer/README.md

 ## How to use it

+The game need to be in legacy mode, default Key is [G] the game need to be fullscreen and on 800x600 res on legacy mode.

 Download python 3 and download the script sourc foldere. run on console inside the downloaded folder: "pip install -r requirements.txt" open the game, put it on legacy mode go to merchant store, open the trade menu e go to weapon tab.